joshbegley/nyt-latest/README.md

 `At least five have declined to participate, the latest sign that the national 250th birthday celebration has become a fragmented and partisan affair as the president seeks his imprint.`\
 https://www.nytimes.com/2026/06/11/us/politics/great-american-state-fair.html

-**Tornadoes Are Reported in Illinois as Storms Sweep the Midwest**\
+**Tornadoes Are Reported as Storms Sweep the Midwest**\
-`For the second day in a row, Chicago is in the bull’s-eye of severe weather on Thursday, but the storm forecast is widespread.`\
+`Chicago is in the bull’s-eye of severe weather for the second day in a row.
+Tornadoes were reported in Illinois, Indiana and Wisconsin.`\
 https://www.nytimes.com/2026/06/11/weather/chicago-illinois-tornado-storms.html

 **Whipsawed Between Fear and Relief, Iranians Hope for War’s End**\